Pickerington Local School District: Ohio University Lancaster classes

-In the spring of 2023 Ohio University Lancaster will be offering classes at Pickering North High School.
+In the spring of 2023, Ohio University Lancaster will be offering classes at Pickerington North High School.
 Initially the four topics available are communication, English, philosophy and psychology.
 They are designed for both Ohio University and high school students.
 The high school students can obtain credit under the university's Credit Plus program.

 Grants

 The district has worked with local partners to obtain a grant from the federally funded Safe Routes to School grant program.
 In 2012 they received a $460,000 grant from The Ohio Department of Transportation for the program.

 November 8, 2022 bond issue

 In the November general election Pickerington Local Schools (PLSD) passed a $89.930 million bond issue aimed at reducing the overcrowding in the school district.
 It was the third attempt for a bond issue with the first one in November 2020 and May 2021.
 This proposed bond is about $5 million lower than similar ballot issues that were turned down in November 2020 and May 2021; it took out all of the extracurricular projects.
 The funds will allow the district to build a third junior high school that will accommodate 1,300 students and renovate Ridgeview Junior High School to convert it into a separate K-4 elementary school and 5th-6th grade middle school.
 This will create an eighth elementary school for 450 students and a fourth middle school for 450 students.
 The funds will also help the school purchase and renovate a property on Yarmouth Road to convert in to a preschool building.
 Upon renovation, the building would house 15 preschool classes that serve four elementary schools.

 In the works now, bond proceeds, along with some previously allocated General Funds, will be used to: